 Commonwealth supported place

-A Commonwealth supported place is subsidised by the Australian Government so that students are only required to pay 'student contribution' amounts for their USC courses.
+A Commonwealth supported place is subsidised by the Australian Government so that students are only required to pay 'student contribution' amounts for their UniSC courses.

 Commonwealth supported student